x157/x157.github.io/Perforce/New-Stream-Depot-Procedure.md

 # At the very least you want a .p4ignore file

 # UNSET read-only flags on all files we copied
-# (P4 will mark them read only as needed when we add the files to P4)
+# (P4 will mark them read only if needed when we add the files to P4, based on your typemap)
 Get-ChildItem -Recurse | %{ if($_.IsReadOnly) {$_.IsReadOnly = $false} }

 ###